KeithAPetrone/JARVIS-DiscordChatBot-Node.js/README.md

 10. Can now easily add/remove users to Twitch notifications.
 11. Question of the Day will be sent out for chances for bonus points!
 12. !8jarvis command allows JARVIS to act as a Magic 8-Ball.
+13. YouTube video and stream announcements now work.
+14. Mixer video announcements now work.
+15. Facebook video announcements now work.
+16. Optimizations have been made.
+JARVIS is now more compatible to be used and configurated with multiple servers.